killerfrix/Controling-MeArm-with-Xbox-one-controller-Using-Raspberry-pi-4-and-PCA9685-Driver/README.md

    pip install adafruit-circuitpython-servokit
 ```

-ㅤㅤActivate IC2 option:
+ㅤㅤActivate IC2 option
+   go to Interface and then activate IC2

 ```
    sudo raspi-config
 ```

-ㅤㅤㅤgo to Interface and then activate IC2
+ㅤㅤㅤ